 If you’d like to add some garnishes before serving, go for it!
 Topping this crème de menthe pie with whipped cream, fresh mint sprigs, chocolate curls, or even Andes mints is a simple way to make for a beautiful presentation.

 No. The cream cheese is essential for stabilizing the filling.
 Without it, the mixture won’t set properly and will be too soft to slice.
-There isn’t enough to make it taste like cream cheese, but it does have a slight no-bake cheesecake flavor to it.
+There isn’t enough to make it taste like cream cheese, but it does have a very subtle no-bake cheesecake flavor to it.

 We haven’t tested this pie with the alcoholic version, which is much stronger and not sweetened.
 It won’t be a 1:1 swap.
-If you’d like to experiment, start with a very small amount, taste as you go, and know the texture and flavor may change.
+If you’d like to experiment, start with a very small amount of the liqueur, increase the confectioners’ sugar, and taste as you go.
+Expect the texture and flavor to be different.

 It’s refreshing, but not overpowering.
 Again, people who don’t even typically like mint chocolate enjoyed this pie!

 I don’t recommend it.
 Mint extract has both spearmint and peppermint flavoring.
-We tested it and the pie tasted like toothpaste, unfortunately!
+We tested it and the pie tasted like toothpaste!
 Peppermint extract has a sharper, cleaner flavor and is more fitting in a dessert like this.

 This pie is a sweet reminder that desserts don’t need complicated steps or crowded ingredient lists to feel special!
 With its creamy filling, refreshing mint flavor, and chocolatey bite, it’ll be that dessert everyone requests again and again.